Robert O'Neal (American football)

-Robert Oliver O'Neal (born February 1, 1971) is a former American football cornerback who played one season, for the Indianapolis Colts.
-He also played in NFL Europe for the Amsterdam Admirals.
+Robert Oliver O'Neal (born February 1, 1971) is an American former professional football player who was a cornerback for one season with the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Clemson Tigers.
+O'Neal played in NFL Europe for the Amsterdam Admirals.

 Early life

 Robert O'Neal was born on February 1, 1971, in Atlanta, Georgia.
 He went to high school at Clarkston (GA).

 College career

-O'Neal played college football at Clemson.
+O'Neal played college football for the Clemson Tigers.
 In his freshmen year he set a school record with eight interceptions.
 He was named All-ACC three times.